Katello/katello-client-bootstrap/README.md

                         Activation Key to register the system -P, --skip-puppet     Do not install Puppet --skip-foreman        Do not create a Foreman host.
 Implies --skip-puppet.
-  -g HOSTGROUP, --hostgroup=HOSTGROUP
+                        When using --skip-foreman, you MUST pass the Organization's LABEL, not NAME -g HOSTGROUP, --hostgroup=HOSTGROUP
                         Title of the Hostgroup in Foreman that the host is to be associated with